efren-palacios/duellinks/_posts/deck-types/guides/2018-02-04-rez-guide-by-insano.md

 1. Win the duel before they have the chance to get their boss out.
 This is not easy because all AG decks run two AG Golem and they have a Skill in which they start with AG Castle, this card gains a counter every time a monster is summoned, once it has two counters they can use it to bring out AG golem without tributing.
 If you can try and get this off the field ASAP using either {Storm}, {Cosmic Cyclone} or {Double Cyclone}.
 Then clear their monsters off the board if you can or do not let them have two monster out, doing this will make the two AG Golem dead cards for your opponent.

-2. Use helpful techs such as curse of Anubis, SRH and econ to eliminate the AG Golem threat.
+2. Use helpful techs such as Curse of Anubis, SRH and econ to eliminate the AG Golem threat.
-- Use curse of Anubis on your turn BEFORE you put your monster out, this will switch their Golem to Defense Position and make its DEF 0, now you can send out any of your REZ deck monsters to take it out, even Bacon Saver.
+- Use Curse of Anubis on your turn BEFORE you put your monster out, this will switch their Golem to Defense Position and make its DEF 0, now you can send out any of your REZ deck monsters to take it out, even Bacon Saver.
 Try to use this when the AG player has no backrow.

 - Use SRH on your turn as well because when it is not your turn, you will have to activate it before the battle phase and your opponent will just not attack and end their turn rendering your SRH useless.